 The world’s energy future is being shaped by the dual challenge of climate change and rising demand for energy.
 Our ambition to get to net-zero emissions for all our businesses by 2050, together with society, means taking these realities into account by investing heavily in renewables.
 We are focusing our efforts on the fast-growing solar, onshore wind and offshore wind segments, leveraging the many advantages that these abundant, clean, flexible, efficient and competitive sources of energy have to offer.

 Total’s ambition for renewable energies

-Becoming the responsible energy major means developing new businesses, new activities and cutting-edge technologies in the area of renewable energies, with the ambition of expanding their share in our portfolio by 2035.
+Getting to net-zero emissions for all our businesses by 2050, together with society, requires developing new industries, new activities and cutting-edge technologies in renewable energies, with the aim of expanding their share in our portfolio.

 1. Development of large solar and onshore wind plants

 We design, finance, build and operate large solar and onshore wind plants.
 Leveraging our longstanding presence and deep roots in different parts of the world, we deliver projects that are both reliable and sustainable over the long term.
 For example, we have entered into agreements to develop an 800-megawatt (MW) solar plant in Al Kharsaah, Qatar.
 The facility will meet around 10% of Qatar’s electricity peak demand and will reduce its CO2-equivalent emissions by 26 million metric tons throughout the life of the project.